Establishing a Search String to Detect Secondary Studies in Software Engineering: Discussion

-Abstracts must present a synthesis of research carried out.
-It is the part of the text that the researcher must pay close attention to describing the most relevant points of his research.
-Abstracts when compared to titles and keywords have the highest amount of words written, however if the abstract are not properly written, the study detection by search engines becomes more difficult.
-Recent studies have provided evidence that conventional and poorly written abstracts can hinder the study detection \cite{Fabbri13, Hassler14}.
+Elaboration of a standard string for the SE areas and subareas is not a trivial task and it is not possible to guarantee that the synonyms contained in the selected domain will return all the necessary evidence to answer the research questions proposed by a given tertiary study.
+Due to this fact, the definition of terms for search strings' domain was not addressed in this study.

+One point to be discussed is the search execution in title, abstract and keywords fields.
+Our study shows that apply the proposed search string in these fields leads to a high \textit{recall} of the studies.
+However, not always the adopted search method (secondary studies) is described in these fields requiring a search in the full text of research papers, which is not supported by indexing services nor all publishers' DLs \cite{Kitchenham15}.

+Our results demonstrate the most adopted terms related to SLRs and SMs (higher \textit{recall}).
+Therefore, we suggest that the titles of SE secondary studies be formed of two parts, following the template ``research topic: research methodology''.
+For example: ``Knowledge Management Practices in GSD: A Systematic Literature Review'' \cite{Arshad12}.

-Our research showed that abstracts were the field that most returned secondary studies (See Table \ref{tbl:presence} - line 14, column 3).
-Therefore, researchers must be careful explaining the research method in the abstract.
-In addition, it is important verify if the terms that are being used for describing the method or methodology addressed are straightforward.
-For example, writing "We performed a literature search following the guidelines proposed by Kitchenham and Charters \cite{Kitchenham07}, rather than "We performed a systematic literature review".
+Our research also showed that abstracts were the field that most returned secondary studies (See Table \ref{tbl:presence} -- line 14, column 3).
+Therefore, researchers must be careful at explaining the research method in the abstract.
+In addition, it is important to verify if the terms that are being used for describing the method or methodology addressed are straightforward.
+For example, writing ``We performed a systematic analysis of the existing literature following established guidelines in SE'', rather than simply ``We performed a systematic review''.